runtime

 This case study shows how Roofline enabled asynchronous heterogeneous execution on modern edge System-on-Chips (SoCs).
 Our technology coordinates the SoCs’ CPU–GPU–NPU hardware for running full AI models efficiently.
 We unlock a long-missing piece in AI deployment software on the edge to run larger models more efficiently on the best suited device available.

-Fast edge AI model evolution demands asynchronous heterogenous execution
+Fast edge AI model evolution demands asynchronous heterogeneous execution

 Edge AI is progressing at lightspeed, driven by three trends: